NM-owenmiddleton/NM-owenmiddleton/README.md

 - 👋 Hi, I’m: Owen, a Junior Data Scientist within the Products Team at NatureMetrics
 - 👀 I’m interested in: novel and non-invasive biodiversity monitoring methods, community ecology, and paleobiology.
 - 🌱 I’m currently learning how to: Make wool sculptures from felting.
-- 📫 How to reach me: blow the Horn of the Mark.
+- 📫 How to reach me: fax.

 <!---
 NM-owenmiddleton/NM-owenmiddleton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.